Take action

 Interested in taking action to make basic income a reality in Canada?
 Check out our recommendations about how to get started!

-BICYN is a youth-led, volunteer-run, grassroots organization with no core funding (we're not a charity!).
-All BICYN Steering Committee members are volunteers under the age of 35 who donate their time and expertise off the side of their desks.
+BIYC is a youth-led, volunteer-run, grassroots organization with no core funding (we're not a charity!).
+All BIYC members are volunteers under the age of 35 who donate their time and expertise off the side of their desks.

 Engage with friends, family, and neighbours about basic income and poverty